+Dyshemoglobins

-Dyshemoglobins: As previously noted, the conventional pulse oximeter uses two wavelengths and can distinguish only two hemoglobin species: reduced hemoglobin and oxyhemoglobin.
+As noted above, the conventional pulse oximeter can distinguish only two hemoglobin species, RHb and

+O_2 Hb.
 If either carboxyhemoglobin (COHb) or methemoglobin (MetHb) is present, the pulse oximeter effectively has fewer equations than unknowns, and it cannot determine any of the hemoglobin concentrations.
-It is thus unclear a priori how the pulse oximeter will behave in the presence of these dyshemoglobins.
+It is thus unclear a priori how the pulse oximeter will behave in the presence of dyshemoglobins.

 Two animal experiments have characterized pulse oximeter behavior during methemoglobinemia and carboxyhemoglobinemia.
-In one of these, dogs were exposed to carbon monoxide (220 ppm) over a 3-4 hour period.
-At a COHb level of 70% (meaning that 70% of the animal's hemoglobin was in the COHb form), the SpO2 values were approximately 90%, whereas the actual SaO2 was 30%.
+In one of these, dogs were exposed to carbon monoxide (220 ppm) over a 3-4 h period (2).
+At a COHb level of 70 (meaning that 70% of the animal's hemoglobin was in the COHb form), the Spo2 values were approximately 90%, whereas the actual Sao2 was 30%.
 The pulse oximeter thus "sees" carboxyhemoglobin as if it were composed mostly of oxyhemoglobin.
-Various clinical case reports have confirmed this finding.

-In a similar animal experiment, increasing methemoglobin concentrations (up to 60%) produced SpO2 readings that gradually decreased to about 85%.
-As these animals were further desaturated by lowering $F_1O_2$ during methemoglobinemia, the pulse oximeter SpO2 reading failed to track either functional or fractional saturation.
+In a similar animal experiment, increasing methemoglobin concentrations (up to 60%) produced Spo2 readings that gradually decreased to approximately 85% (3).
+As these animals were further desaturated by lowering the Fio2 during methemoglobinemia, the pulse oximeter Spo2 reading failed to track either functional or fractional saturation.
 On the other hand, the presence of fetal hemoglobin has little effect on pulse oximeter accuracy, which is fortunate in the treatment of premature neonates.
 There are conflicting anecdotal reports on the influence of sickle hemoglobin, and it is impossible to perform volunteer hypoxia studies on patients with sickle-cell disease.